 By Sam Parker

+Why is there a need for earthquake proof furniture?
 Approximately 300,000 students who attend schools along geological fault lines are exposed to the dangers of earthquakes every day.
+With the recent earthquakes in California, people around the world are beginning to wonder about disaster proof furniture.
 Many of these schools are not built to withstand earthquake damages so students are taught duck-and-cover response drills, which require them to crawl underneath their desks.
 Through these drills, they are instructed to use their desktops as shields to block them from debris, glass and sheetrock.
 Even though this approach protects students from small, lightweight objects, desks often fold under the pressures of concrete, brick and steel.
 As they crumble, children and teachers alike are trapped underneath the rubble, unable to escape.

-To address this issue, graduates Ido Bruno and Arthur Brutter designed an earthquake-proof desk for their final project at the Bezalel Academy of Arts and Design in Jerusalem.
+To address todays natural disasters, graduates Ido Bruno and Arthur Brutter designed an earthquake proof desk for their final project at the Bezalel Academy of Arts and Design in Jerusalem.
 Constructed of simple materials like wood and steel, the desk is affordable, lightweight and can be carried by two children, according to the designers’ promotional video.
 Though targeted mostly to the education sector, the desk’s simplistic design makes it a fit for other venues such as office spaces and homes.

 Its corners, called “crush zones,” absorb the bulk of the impact as the major forces move to the edges of the desk instead of to the center, according to Bezalel Academy.
 With this transfer of energy, the product mirrors the crumple zones of a car in that it has areas that “fold” to protect the students and teachers sitting underneath it.